skang06/Baltimore-City-Livelihood/README.md

 - average healthy food access index --> the leading cause of mortality is heart disease, of which obesity is one of the major contributors --> we originally wanted to work specifically with obesity prevalence but our data sources didn't have the datasets necessary for us to use
 - we can extrapolate from other sources in combination with our data analyses that improving average healthy food access index could improve obesity rates and life expectancy

-- Although some of the variables were not shown as significant in the multiple linear regression, there was a clear pattern in the cluster analysis, so these are areas we should consider implementing policy as well.
+Although some of the variables were not shown as significant in the multiple linear regression, there was a clear pattern in the cluster analysis, so these are areas we should consider implementing policy as well.
+For instance, bike lanes were not shown to be signficant in the multiple linear regression.
+However, according to the cluster analysis, it moved with the median household income.
+Like free and reduced meals, this could be more associate with wealth.
+Bike lanes is not that important method to spend money

 -  The cluster analysis helps us understand where to focus our efforts and initiatives.
 We should focus on the neighborhoods in cluster 2 for both analyses.